survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ## Dependency analysis

-It's possible to analyze bundle dependencies in a graphical manner, and many tools exist for this purpose.
+It's possible to analyze bundle dependencies in a graphical manner, and many tools exist for this purpose:

-### The official analyse tool

-[The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application's dependency graph.
+- [The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application's dependency graph.
 It can be run locally as well.

-### webpack-deps-tree

-[webpack-deps-tree](https://restrry.github.io/webpack-deps-tree/static/) displays webpack module graph.
+- [webpack-deps-tree](https://restrry.github.io/webpack-deps-tree/static/) displays webpack module graph.
 Using the tool you can understand how modules of your bundles are related to each other.

-### circular-dependency-plugin

-[circular-dependency-plugin](https://www.npmjs.com/package/circular-dependency-plugin) lets you detect cycles in the module graph.
+- [circular-dependency-plugin](https://www.npmjs.com/package/circular-dependency-plugin) lets you detect cycles in the module graph.
 Often this implies a bug, and it can be a good idea to refactor cycles out.

-### dependency-cruiser

-[dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser) is a bundler independent tool for analyzing project dependencies.
+- [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser) is a bundler independent tool for analyzing project dependencies.

-### madge

-[madge](https://www.npmjs.com/package/madge) is another independent tool that can output a graph based on module input.
+- [madge](https://www.npmjs.com/package/madge) is another independent tool that can output a graph based on module input.
 The graph output allows you to understand the dependencies of your project in greater detail.

 ## Composition analysis

 Pie charts, treemaps, and command-line tools let you visualize bundle composition.
 Studying the generated graphics can generate insights and understand what's contributing to the bundle size.

-{pagebreak}

 ### webpack-bundle-size-analyzer